CoLRev-Environment/colrev/docs/source/guides/manual.rst

 - :std:ref:`Data`
 - :std:ref:`Paper`

-Hint: `colrev status` should provide all necessary instructions for you project.
+Hint: `colrev status` should provide all necessary instructions for your project.

 .. _Installation: